- Mutual funds types

 - Emerging Market funds

 - Gift Funds

-Mutual Fund types are a popular investment scheme where funds taken from a number of investors are pooled into a single unit by Investment companies, agents and then collectively invested in the market.
+Mutual Fund types are a popular investment scheme where funds taken from several investors are pooled into a single unit by Investment companies, agents, and then collectively invested in the market.

 Mutual funds types